Parul101shah/LGMVIP-Web-Task-01/README.md

 # LGMVIP-Web-Task-01
-LGMVIP Task Number 1 (TO-DO-LIST)
+LGMVIP Task Number 1 (TO-DO-LIST)<br>
-📝 Todo List Web App
+📝 Todo List Web App<br>
 This is a simple Todo List web app built using HTML, CSS, and JavaScript.
-It allows users to manage and keep track of their tasks in a convenient way.
+It allows users to manage and keep track of their tasks in a convenient way.<br>

 # Features
-✅ Add new tasks to the list
+✅ Add new tasks to the list<br>
-✅ Mark tasks as completed
+✅ Mark tasks as completed<br>
-🔄 Store tasks in the browser's local storage for data persistence
+🔄 Store tasks in the browser's local storage for data persistence<br>

-# Technologies Used
+# Technologies Used<br>
-*HTML: Used for the structure and layout of the web app.
+HTML: Used for the structure and layout of the web app.<br>
-*CSS: Used for styling and design.
+CSS: is used for styling and design.<br>
-*JavaScript: Used for the interactive features and logic of the app.
+JavaScript: Used for the interactive features and logic of the app.<br>

 # Contributing